TinyFish

 You've written Playwright scripts that break every time a website redesigns its nav.
 You've managed headless Chrome on a server and watched it eat memory at 3 AM.
 You've set up proxies, handled CAPTCHAs, dealt with dynamic content that only exists in the DOM after six JavaScript events fire in the right order.

 TinyFish is a different approach.
 You describe what you want in plain English.
-A remote agent handles the browser, the proxies, the anti-bot layer, and the JavaScript.
+A remote agent handles the browser, the proxies, infrastructure-level handling, and the JavaScript.
 You get back clean JSON.

 This guide gets you from zero to a working web agent in under 10 minutes.
 No browser setup.
 No proxy configuration.
 One API call.